-- Knockhall Primary School offers 60 places for Reception intake and a 52-place nursery. - Northumberland Heath Primary School offers 90 places for Reception intake and a 52-place nursery; - · Peareswood Primary School offers 60 places for Reception intake and a 52-place nursery; and - Willow Bank Primary School offers 60 places for Reception intake.
+- Knockhall Primary School offers 60 places for Reception intake and a 52-place nursery. - Northumberland Heath Primary School offers 90 places for Reception intake and a 52-place nursery; - · Peareswood Primary School offers 60 places for Reception intake and a 52-place nursery; - Willow Bank Primary School offers 60 places for Reception intake; and - Lime Wood Primary School offers 60 places for Reception.

-The total FTE pupils within the Trust as at the school census on 17th January 2021 was 1745
+The total FTE pupils within the Trust as at the school census on 17th January 2023 was 1,655.